 Cameron Gill

 Born and based in Melbourne, Cameron Gill (born 1987) is fast emerging as an artist to collect/of significance for his intricately composed, tonally astute paintings and monotypes.
+In 2010, he graduated with a Bachelor of Fine Arts from the Victorian College of the Arts (VCA) in 2010, where he was awarded the Roger Kemp Memorial Prize.

 Gill’s work reveals a painter with a deep understanding of modern and contemporary landscape traditions and an uncommon gift for exploring the idiosyncrasies of mark-making in fresh, compelling ways.